cupwater/otterwiki_rag/helm/README.md

 helm install my-otterwiki --version 0.1.0 otterwiki/otterwiki
 ```

-The command deploys An Otter Wiki on the kubernetes cluster in the default namespace
+The command deploys Otter知识助手 on the kubernetes cluster in the default namespace
 with the default configuration.
 See the [Parameters](#parameters) section for anything
 that can be configured during installation.